Cannabis in New Mexico

 Delivery of medical marijuana is legal with the courier system that New Mexico has put into place.
 Couriers are designated delivery drivers who can deliver marijuana products between growers and dispensaries or from dispensaries to patients.
 Deliveries can only be made to the address listed on a patient or caregiver’s medical marijuana card.
+As of now, it is unclear whether or not the delivery of adult-use cannabis will be available.
+We will be sure to keep this updated as more information is known!

 There are no restrictions in New Mexico for hours in which dispensaries can be open.
 That being said, many operate within typical business hours.
 Be sure to check online before heading to a dispensary near you.